aptech/docs/docs/CR-end.rst

     end;

 In this example, a matrix *x* is printed to the auxiliary output.
 The output to the window is turned off to speed up the printing.
-The :func:`end` statement is used to terminate the program, so the output file will be closed and the window turned back on.
+The `end` statement is used to terminate the program, so the output file will be closed and the window turned back on.